Accolade76/operative-word-blog/content/en/_index.md

 Welcome.

-This is a place for me to explore ideas on current affairs, tech, writing.
+This is a place for me to explore ideas on current affairs, tech, writing, martial arts, philosophy, etc.

 It'll be varied fare so please feel free to have a look at the categories of posts listed here and see if any catch your fancy.

 Opinions are my own except for where stated otherwise.